¢ent eire – By Matthew Nevin.

-For this the second part of Cent Eire, I documented a series of performances I created around the scent of Irish stew, along with the installation of the three videos that were shown in Chicago, building up on the idea of adding ingredients to the project.
+For this the second part of Cent Eire, I documented a series of performances I created around the scent of Irish stew, building up on the idea of adding ingredients to the project.

-For me the smell of Irish stew, with its harmonious balance of humble ingredients, resonates strong memories of childhood, nostalgia and an aged Ireland.
+With its harmonious balance of humble ingredients, Irish stew resonates strong memories of childhood, nostalgia and an aged Ireland.

-By part re-enacting a symbolic era of an impoverished Ireland and Irish soup kitchens in Irish American history I wish to evoke dialogue on migration, culture and poverty.
+By part re-enacting a symbolic era of an impoverished Ireland and Irish soup kitchens in Irish American history I wished to evoke dialogue on migration, culture and poverty.

-The powerful nature of the imagery of the installation shall ‘stew’ up memories of famine, death and nostalgia.
-I wish the viewer to engage with the piece and not be afraid to touch or interact with the installation.
+The powerful nature of the imagery of the installation stewed up memories of famine, death and nostalgia.
+The audience were encouraged to engage with the piece and to touch and interact with the installation.